 - Be committed to finding employment or returning to school by the end of the program.

 - Participants will be referred to the program by Causeway’s intake coordinator.

-This project is funded in part by Human Resources and Skills Development Canada's Skills Link.
+Solutions for Youth is funded by Human Resources and Skills Development Canada.

 Needle Hunters provides paid employment to persons who are homeless, or at risk of homelessness.
 Needle Hunters is contracted through the City of Ottawa to pick up and dispose of paraphernalia from substance abuse and prostitution in selected areas of the city.
 Staffing for this project is provided by the Ministry of Health and Long-Term Care.